 None of the restrictions that apply to directors apply to company shareholders.
 Absolutely anyone (natural or corporate) can own shares in a company, including minors.
 A corporate body can even be the sole shareholder.

-Yes, one person can set up a limited company by appointing themselves as the sole shareholder and sole director.
-This means that they will own the whole company and have total control over how it is managed.
+Yes, one person can register a limited company by appointing themselves as the sole shareholder and sole director.
+This means they will own the whole company and have total control over its management.

-Nevertheless, if you set up a company on your own, there is nothing to stop you from bringing in new shareholders or appointing new directors at a later date.
-The limited company structure is really flexible, so you always have that option.
+Nevertheless, if you set up a company on your own, there is nothing to stop you from bringing in new shareholders or appointing new directors later.
+The limited company structure is flexible, so you always have that option.

-Can I set up a limited company as a non-UK resident?
+Can I register a limited company as a non-UK resident?

-Yes, you can set up a limited company in the UK even if you’re a non-UK resident.
+Yes, you can register a limited company in the UK even if you’re a non-UK resident.
 This is really common and not as difficult as you may think.

-Our recent post on UK company formation for non-residents explains in great detail how the process works.
+Our recent post on UK company formation for non-residents explains how the process works in detail.

-Moreover, our specialist Non-Residents Company Formation Packages provides everything you need to set up a company in the UK.
+Moreover, our specialist Non-Residents Company Formation Packages provide everything you need to register a company in the UK.

 So there you have it…

-Hopefully, this post has given you a better understanding of who can and cannot set up a company in the UK.
+Hopefully, this post has given you a better understanding of who can and cannot register a company in the UK.

 I would like to open a company here in UK and I am looking for a reliable firm who gives end to end support and advise.